 - To build upon the guest lecture programme, which brings in academics and practitioners working critically on international law.

-CeCIL is part of a global network of centres dedicated to the study of law from an international perspective, which today includes the Centre for the Politics of Transnational Law at VU Amsterdam, the Institute for International Law and the Humanities (IILAH) at Melbourne Law School, the Erik Castrén Institute at Helsinki University, the Manchester International Law Centre at Manchester University, the Critical Approaches to International Criminal Law Group at Liverpool University, the Transnational Law Institute at King’s University, the Westminster Law & Theory Lab at University of Westminster, the Centre for the Study of Colonialism, Empire and International Law at SOAS, and the Institute for Global Law and Policy at Harvard Law School.
+CeCIL is part of a global network of centres dedicated to the study of law from an international perspective, which today includes the Centre for the Politics of Transnational Law (CePTL) at VU Amsterdam, the Institute for International Law and the Humanities (IILAH) at Melbourne Law School, the Erik Castrén Institute, at Helsinki University, the Manchester International Law Centre (MILC) at Manchester University, the Critical Approaches to International Criminal Law Group at Liverpool University, the Dickson Poon Transnational Law Institute (TIL) at King’s University, the Westminster Law & Theory Lab at University of Westminster, the Centre for the Study of Colonialism, Empire and International Law (CCEIL) at SOAS, the Institute for Global Law and Policy (IGLP) at Harvard Law School, the Centre for Law, Regulation and Governance of the Global Economy (GLOBE) at the School of Law University of Warwick, and the Edinburgh Centre for International and Global Law (ECIGL) at Edinburgh Law School.
+CeCIL is also a member of the International Economic Law (IEL) Collective.

 If you’d like to get in touch with a specific CeCIL member, please visit our People page for contact information.
 Otherwise, for general queries, please email firstname.lastname@example.org